hossain-mdismail/oop-with-python-journey/README.md

 Object-Oriented Programming (OOP) is a programming paradigm that organizes code into classes and objects.
 By structuring code this way, OOP enhances code reusability, modularity, and scalability, making it easier to manage complex systems.

-Throughout this repository, I’ll be documenting and practicing key OOP concepts day by day.
-This journey will cover the following topics:
+In this repository, I'll document my deep dive into key OOP concepts, including:

-Classes and Objects
+Classes and Objects: Structuring code with classes and creating objects.

-Constructors and __repr__
+Constructors and __repr__ Method: Initializing objects and representing them as strings.

-Inheritance
+Inheritance: Reusing and extending code through class hierarchies.

-Polymorphism
+Polymorphism: Implementing shared interfaces across classes with different behaviors.

-Abstraction
+Abstraction: Hiding unnecessary details and exposing essential features.

-By the end of this project, I aim to be comfortable with implementing OOP principles in Python and will have a strong foundation to tackle more advanced topics.
+By the end of this project, I aim to have a solid understanding of OOP principles in Python, providing a strong foundation for more advanced topics.